Do Bigger Monitors Increase Productivity At All??

 But aside from looking the part, do these extra large screens genuinely offer anything in the quest to improve our ability to work?

-Well, more than one productivity study has come to the conclusion that if you really want to work to the best of your ability then bringing a large monitor into your office setup is an extremely worthwhile investment.
+Multiple productivity studies have come to the conclusion that if you want to work to the best of your ability then bringing a large monitor (27″ or larger) into your workstation is an extremely worthwhile investment.

 Why do big monitors improve our performance?